Corporate Governance

 Independence

-The Board has carried out its annual evaluation of the independence of each of its Non-Executive Directors, taking account of the relevant provisions of the 2018 Code, namely, whether each Director is independent in character and judgement and free from relationships or circumstances which are likely to affect, or could appear to affect, the Director’s judgement.
-The Board regards all of the Non-Executive Directors at the date of this report as independent and has concluded that no one individual or group exerts an undue influence on others.
+The Board has carried out its annual evaluation of the independence of each of its NEDs, taking account of the relevant provisions of the 2018 Code, namely, whether each Director is independent in character and judgement and free from relationships or circumstances which are likely to affect, or could appear to affect, the Director’s judgement.
+The Board regards all of the NEDs at the date of this report as independent and has concluded that no one individual or group exerts an undue influence on others.
+Within its independence review, the Board has considered the following items with respect to certain individual NEDs.

 The Board considered Howard Millar’s outside business interests and the (9 month) gap between finishing his Executive role in 2014 and his election to the Board in 2015 and concluded that his previous employment with Ryanair did not compromise his independence of judgement and character.
 Additionally, as it is more than 5 years since he served as a Company Manager, Howard Millar is considered to be independent under the 2018 Code.